Clinical Mental Health Counseling, MA

 While the specifics of each program vary, the admissions process always starts by submitting your application for the program you want to attend.
 To complete your application file, you’ll need official transcripts, letters of recommendation, personal statements and more.
 Our admissions team will help guide you through this process.
 Once your file is complete with all items, it will be reviewed for a decision.
 The review process generally takes 2–4 weeks.

 We like to keep our class sizes small.
-Sacred Heart University typically has 15–20 students per online course.
+Sacred Heart University typically has a 16:1 student faculty ratio per online course.

 Flexibility.
 Learning on your schedule is just more convenient, and you won’t have to cut back on your hours at work or take a break from your career to earn your degree.